-You must mention your contribution towards performing the asl at hand.
-Also mention how your approach has helped your team in moving forward.
-Also mention the skills you utilized for completing the activity.
+You must mention your contribution towards performing the task at hand.
+Also mention how your approach has helped your team in moving forward and mention the skills you used for completing the activity.

 How do your team members describe you?

-What were the challenges faced during the group task and how you conquered them?
+What were the challenges faced during the group task and how did you conquer them?

 You can mention how you handled the pressure and remained focused during a rough patch.
 For example, if any of the other members couldn’t agree on something, you can convince them on moving forward due to the lack of time and resources.

 Preparing well for an interview is extremely important in moving forward with your career choices and landing your dream job.
 For an impressive interview, the aforementioned group interview tips must be practiced.
 Your answers must be precise, unique, and focused.
 Be a good listener and focus on the responses of other candidates to come up with answers that make you stand out among the crowd.